IgorChukarin/Search-Engine/README.md

 4. The query is transformed in a certain way into a list of words converted to their base form (lemmas).
 For example, for nouns — nominative case, singular.
 5. The index is searched for pages containing all these words.
 6. The search results are ranked, sorted, and returned to the user.
+7. Note that for now it only finds russian lemmas on pages, which means that search can be only done in russian.